Lose Weight Starting Today With The #1 Diet On The Internet. Don't Delay. Click Here To Learn More Now

 To reduce your chances of infection

 Don’t wear your contact lenses overnight.
+This in itself will protect your eyes and helps in taking care of contact lenses.
 This is a real chance for infection and has to be avoided.
 This is because contact lenses stress the cornea by reducing the amount of oxygen to the eye.
 They can also cause microscopic damage to the surface of the cornea, making it more susceptible to infection.

 Never ignore symptoms of eye irritation or infection that may be associated with wearing contact lenses.
 The symptoms include discomfort, excess tearing or other discharge, unusual sensitivity to light, itching, burning, gritty feelings, unusual redness, blurred vision, swelling and pain.